rust-lang-nursery/rust-cookbook/src/science/mathematics/statistics/standard-deviation.md

 This example calculates the standard deviation and z-score of a set of measurements.

 The standard deviation is defined as the square root of the variance (here calculated with f32's [`sqrt`], where the variance is the [`sum`] of the squared difference between each measurement and the [`mean`], divided by the number of measurements.
-The standard deviation requires at least one measurement to exist (just like the mean), and so here an [`Option`] is used to return [`None`] for an empty data set.

 The z-score is the number of standard deviations a single measurement spans away from the [`mean`] of the data set.